Lessons from Adoptive Siblings

 by: Jana Hunsley

 I have sat down to write these words too many times.
 It’s hard because you do not know me or my heart.
-In complete transparency, I worry that you will think I am complaining or having a pity party or believing the plight of siblings is somehow worse than that of children from hard places.
-Even worse, I worry that through giving voice to some of the hard things, people will walk away from reading this post with a negative view of adoption and children from hard places.
+In complete transparency, I worry that you will think I am complaining or having a pity party or believing the plight of siblings is somehow worse than that of children who have experienced harm.
+Even worse, I worry that through giving voice to some of the hard things, people will walk away from reading this post with a negative view of adoption and childhood trauma.
 These fears make it difficult to write on this topic.

 The truth is I can only share these words with you because of my adopted siblings.
 From the moment my siblings entered my life, they showed me the world in all its rawness—the beauty and devastation mixed so fully together.
 And I have learned to live in this world where beauty and devastation, good and bad, sorrow and joy co-exist so effortlessly.